USA Receives $2.5 Million Grant

 “I know South has resources that can be leveraged to make a positive difference in the Gulf of Mexico region,” said Dr. Shenghua Wu, associate professor in USA’s department of civil, coastal and environmental engineering.
 “This program will continue South's leadership in the Gulf Coast region.”

-Wu said the University will establish the Gulf Coast Environmental Equity Center as a pass-through entity for a competitive subaward program.
+Wu said the University will establish the Gulf Coast Environmental Engagement Center as a pass-through entity for a competitive subaward program.
 Applicants will submit proposals for funding projects focused on improving water quality and reducing pollution in underserved communities.

 To be eligible for this funding opportunity, subaward projects must take place in only one of the five Gulf states: Texas, Louisiana, Mississippi, Alabama and Florida.
 They must also be within the eligible counties for each state.